insipx/Ergo/content/post_5.md

 +++
-title="Apache Kafka vs Apache Pulsar - or That's why you should be skeptical about benchmarks" date=2020-11-12 category="thoughts"
+title="Kafka vs Pulsar - why we should be skeptical about benchmarks" date=2020-11-12 category="thoughts"
 +++